-8.7552.B Vision Services Inclusions
+8.75527555.B Vision Services Inclusions

-- 1. HCBS Developmental Disabilities (DD) Waiver; Supported Living Services (SLS) Waiver - a.
+- 1. Vision Services is authorized for Organized Health Care Delivery Service (OHCDS) as outlined at Section 8.7202.W. - HCBS Developmental Disabilities (DD) Waiver; Supported Living Services (SLS) Waiver - a.
 Vision services include eye exams or diagnosis, glasses, contacts or other medically necessary methods used to improve specific dysfunctions of the vision system when delivered by a licensed optometrist or physician for a Member who is at least twenty-one (21) years of age. - b.
 Lasik and other similar types of procedures are only allowable when: - The procedure is necessary due to the Member's documented specific behavioral complexities that result in other more traditional remedies being impractical or not cost effective, and - ii.
 Prior authorized in accordance with Department procedures.

-8.7553 Wellness Education Benefit
+8.75537556 Wellness Education Benefit